ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 for the simulant according to the proportions in the "Relationship proportions for GQ person moves" input file **where the age, sex, and race/ethnicity columns match those attributes of the simulant**.

-Then, a GQ type (household ID and corresponding physical and mailing addresses) should be assigned according to the institutional/non-institutional status, as is done at initialization.
+Then, a GQ type "household" should be randomly assigned according to the institutional/non-institutional status, as is done at initialization.

 *Non-reference person moves*